-Adaptogens are natural stress-protective compounds or plant extracts that increase adaptability, resilience and survival of organisms.
-First definition of adaptogens is dated of 1958.
-Tremendous progress in biology and medicine during last 60 years have a great impact on the research of adaptogens.
-Consequently, better understanding how they work in the organisms resulted in evolution of definition of adaptogens.
+Adaptogens are natural stress-protective compounds or plant extracts that increase the adaptability, resilience, and survival of organisms.
+The first definition of adaptogens is dated 1958.
+Tremendous progress in biology and medicine during the last 60 years have a great impact on the research of adaptogens.
+Consequently, a better understanding of how they work in the organisms resulted in the evolution of the definition of adaptogens.

 1958 Adaptogens are compounds that increase the “state of non-specific resistance” in stress (Lazarev, 1958).